d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ### Random Sampling

 The following code randomly generates a minibatch from the data each time.
 Here, the batch size `batch_size` indicates to the number of examples in each mini-batch and `num_steps` is the length of the sequence (or time steps if we have a time series) included in each example.
 In random sampling, each example is a sequence arbitrarily captured on the original sequence.
 The positions of two adjacent random mini-batches on the original sequence are not necessarily adjacent.
-The target is to predict the next character based on what we've seen so far, hence the labels are the original sequence, shifted by one character.
+The target is to predict the next character based on what we have seen so far, hence the labels are the original sequence, shifted by one character.

 ```{.python .input  n=5}
 # Saved in the d2l package for later use